mailund/r-programmer-blog/content/post/2018-03-06-variable-bindings-with-pattern-matching.Rmd

   - pmatch
 ---

 I just added a new feature to my [`pmatch` package](https://github.com/mailund/pmatch).
-You will need the development version to get it.
+You will need the development version to get it, until I make a new release, and I have a few more features planned before that.

 ```r
 # install.packages("devtools")